smurph7/stitch-ui/README.md

 # Getting Started

 This library uses [Stitches](https://stitches.dev/docs/introduction) and [Radix Colors](https://www.radix-ui.com/docs/colors/palette-composition/the-scales) for styling and theming.
+It is inspired by [Chakra UI](https://chakra-ui.com/).

 The theme is included in the library.
 This is still a work in progress and support for extending and customising themes will be added later.